hitesh399/laravel-media/README.md

     'visibility' => 'public',
 ],
 ```
-## Execute the below-mentioned command to create the storage link
+## To create the storage link execute the below-mentioned command
 ```
 php artisan storage:link
 ```
-## Add below-mentioned script in between the <head> tag
+## Define the global variable by adding below-mentioned script in between the head tag
  ```
   <script type="text/javascript">
       window.site = {